 A Day in the Life: Hands-On Nature Study at the Creek

 Boy, am I excited to introduce you to Kristina Garner in this post!
-She and her girls enjoyed some exciting, hands-on nature study in their backyard creek recently and Kristina is sharing the experiences with all of us.
+She and her girls recently enjoyed some exciting, hands-on nature study in their backyard creek, and Kristina is sharing the experiences with all of us.

-I think you’ll especially love to see how much they learned about creeks (and how much fun they had) in just one day of exploration per week over a 5-week period.
-If you’ll remember, that’s the nature study plan my own family has followed over the years – just once per week.
+I think you’ll especially love to see how much they learned about creeks (and how much fun they had) in just one day of exploration per week over a five-week period.
+If you remember, that’s the nature study plan my own family has followed over the years—just once per week.
 But, oh, how those weeks add up in knowledge over time!

-Please welcome Kristina and her sweet girls – and be inspired in your own creek walks!
+Please welcome Kristina and her sweet girls – and be inspired in your creek walks!

 Hands-On Nature Study is Fun

 I first discovered the NaturExplorers series when my daughters were very young, and we were living in Maui.
-In those initial months of homeschooling, I really wanted to emphasize nature studies and outdoor discovery but wasn’t sure where to begin.
-We spent an entire season with the Wonderful Wildflowers guide, discovering all of the amazing blooms that peppered our jungle acreage.
-The following summer, we thoroughly enjoyed the Ever-changing Erosion guide while we vacationed in Rocky Mountain National Park.
+In those initial months of homeschooling, I wanted to emphasize nature studies and outdoor discovery but wasn’t sure where to begin.
+We spent an entire season with the Wonderful Wildflowers guide, discovering the amazing blooms that peppered our jungle acreage.
+The following summer, we thoroughly enjoyed the Ever-changing Erosion guide while vacationing in Rocky Mountain National Park.
 I still remember our day spent wandering the Alluvial Fan, pointing out features we’d picked up from our guide.

 This post contains affiliate links.